netlify-templates/tanstack-template/README.md

 ## Learn More

+- Explore more about deploying with Netlify in the [Netlify documentation](https://docs.netlify.com/).
-You can learn more about all of the offerings from TanStack in the [TanStack documentation](https://tanstack.com).
+- You can learn more about TanStack in the [TanStack documentation](https://tanstack.com).
+- Learn more about integrating AI with Anthropic's Claude API in the [Anthropic API documentation](https://console.anthropic.com/docs).
+- Learn about using Convex for database storage in the [Convex documentation](https://docs.convex.dev/).